Free practice tests Explanations on every question All certification levels Built by a licensed operator

 About the Ohio operator exams

-Water operator certification in Ohio is administered by Ohio EPA — Division of Drinking and Ground Waters, Operator Certification Unit.
-The exact certification structure, exam format, and continuing-education requirements vary and change over time, so always confirm the current scope and eligibility directly with the agency.
-Our practice content focuses on the underlying technical material — the same operating principles, math, regulations, and treatment chemistry that show up on virtually every US drinking-water operator exam.
+Operator certification in Ohio covers several disciplines — drinking water, wastewater, distribution, and collections — which may be handled by the same agency or by separate programs (drinking water is administered by Ohio EPA — Division of Drinking and Ground Waters, Operator Certification Unit).
+The exact certification structure, exam format, levels, and continuing-education requirements vary by discipline and change over time, so always confirm the current scope and eligibility directly with the certifying agency.
+Our practice content focuses on the underlying technical material — the same operating principles, math, regulations, and process knowledge that show up on water and wastewater operator exams nationwide.

 Frequently asked questions